ome/omero-documentation/omero/sysadmins/unix/server-centos6-ice36.rst

 a dedicated system user, and should be read in conjunction with :doc:`server-installation` and :doc:`install-web`.
 You can use this as a guide for setting up your own test server.
 For production use you should also read the pages listed under :ref:`index-optimizing-server`.
-However CentOS 6 is deprecated, CentOS 7 is preferable for new installations see :doc:`server-centos7-ice36`.

 Running OMERO on CentOS 6 has a number of special requirements which